 Your Big Bear family vacation rental (more on this in a moment) isn’t the only place to get out of the cold.
 You can warn up with the exotic dishes at Himalayan Restaurant, which specializes in dishes like palak aloo, redolent with garlic, ginger and spices.
 Or, you can hit one of Big Bear’s beloved après-ski spots like Le Dolce Vita Tasting Room or one of Big Bear’s amazing restaurants like Big Bear Lake Brewing Company, where you can get a good taste of the area’s craft beer; pet-friendly Evergreen Restaurant; or Captain’s Anchorage, which specializes in steak and seafood.

-Big Bear has myriad Lodging Options during the Winter
+Big Bear Has A Myriad Of Lodging Options During The Winter

 From cozy, family-friendly vacation rentals to ski-in, ski-out accommodations, you have many different lodging options to pick from, making it easier to find the one that’s right for you.
 Choose from charming cabins and lodges, ranch-style accommodations, cozy rooms at hotels or private vacation rentals suited for small groups and large families.
 It’s also easy to find weekend or weeklong rentals that house bigger groups of people.